aamrits/frontend-interview-questions/css-questions.md

 </div>

 #### Q35
-### ✍How can you load CSS resources conditionally in a web page?
+### 🍄 How can you load CSS resources conditionally in a web page?

 <div align="right">